Traveling to New York – What about vaccination, children and the COVID-19 test?

 While booster doses are recommended, they are not required for travel to New York.
 The COVID-19 vaccination has no validity period in the United States, so your proof of vaccination will not expire.
 However, you no longer need to show proof of vaccination for travel to the United States.

 Do children have to be vaccinated?

-Children 17 years or younger do not need to be vaccinated to travel to the United States.
-Anyone 18 years and older does need to be vaccinated.
+Just like adults, children 17 years or younger do not need to be vaccinated to travel to the United States.

-Do I have to take a COVID-19 test despite being vaccinated?
+Do I have to take a COVID-19 test?